Herbert Melville Little

 He was born in London, Ontario.
 He completed his undergraduate studies at the University of Toronto in 1897 and graduated in medicine from McGill in 1901.

-During World War I, he served as paymaster and adjutant with the McGill Unit 3rd Canadian General Hospital.
+During World War I, he was an Army captain, serving as paymaster and adjutant with the McGill Unit 3rd Canadian General Hospital.

 He was assistant gynaecologist at the Montreal General Hospital and from 1925 gynaecologist-in-chief there.
 He was a foundation fellow of the Royal College of Obstetricians and Gynaecologists.